 Summer Reading Challenge

-Please note the Summer Reading Challenge starts on Saturday 13th July 2019.
+Please note the Summer Reading Challenge has now ended.

 The Summer Reading Challenge is designed for 4 - 11 year olds.
 It takes place every year in all our libraries during the summer holidays.

 The Reading Agency and libraries are excited to introduce Space Chase, Summer Reading Challenge 2019; an out-of-this-world adventure inspired by the 50th anniversary of the first moon landing.